 Are there any health benefits?

-Luckily for us, it’s not just about losing weight.
-There’s also a whole bunch of health and wellbeing benefits from the humble 16:8.
-It can help reduce your risk of cancer and heart disease, reduce cortisol levels (that means less stress!) and help reduce inflammation.
+The 16:8 diet help reduce cortisol levels (that means less stress!) and help reduce inflammation.
 Plus, since you won’t be dealing with hunger for two days a week, it’s better for your mental health.